SPIN: Structure-Preserving Inner Offset Network for Scene Text Recognition: Introduction

-The difficulty of rectifying chromatic distortions lies in that the chromatic outliers not only contain inconsistent intensities with the normal patterns, but also consistent intensities, which cannot be directly separated and lead to visual inference.
-Inspired by recent studies \cite{hosseini2018semantic,SPT} that focused on the revelation of the model vulnerability to intensity-related noises and attacks, we try to apply intensity manipulations to alleviate the chromatic outliers.
-In this work, we propose a new module called \textbf{\textit{SPIN}}, which stands for {\textit{\textbf{S}tructure-\textbf{P}reserving \textbf{I}nner Offset \textbf{N}etwork}}.
-Here, we borrow the concept of \emph{offset} from \cite{MORAN} intended for pixel-level spatial drift at birth, but in this paper we enrich it to a broader prospect, containing channel intensity offset (denoted in \textbf{inner offset}) and spatial offset (denoted in \textbf{outer offset}), respectively.
-The inner offset is designed to mitigate chromatic distortions, such as poor brightness and shadow, while the \textit{outer offset} incorporates the existing geometric rectifications including \cite{RARE,ASTER,wrong,MORAN,ESIR}.
-Specifically, our \textit{SPIN}, which is the first work to focus on the \textit{inner offset} of scene text images, will preserve the shapes of objects while rectify images by adjusting the intensities.
-The proposed network consists of two components: the \textit{Structure Preserving Network (SPN)} and the \textit{Auxiliary Inner-offset Network (AIN)}.
-Specifically, the well-designed SPN is responsible for alleviating the irregularities caused by inconsistent intensities, based on the \textit{Structure Preserving Transformation} (SPT) \cite{SPT}.
-And the AIN is an accessory network to transform the irregularities aroused by consistent intensities, which the SPT cannot deal with, into the inconsistent ones.
-These two components can complement with each other and be unified together via an additional \textit{update gate}.
-The rectified images will thus become visually clearer in intrinsic shape of texts and thus easier to tell apart.
-Moreover, we also explore the integration of both the inner and outer offsets by absorbing geometric rectification (\ie TPS-based STN \cite{ASTER,wrong}) into our proposed SPIN.
-Our experiment results show that, the unified inner and outer offsets in a single transformation module will complement each other leading to even better visual quality and better recognition.
+In this work, we propose a new chromatic rectifier called \textbf{\textit{SPIN}}, which stands for {\textit{\textbf{S}tructure-\textbf{P}reserving \textbf{I}nner Offset \textbf{N}etwork}}.
+Here, we borrow the concept of \emph{offset} from \cite{MORAN} intended for pixel-level spatial drift at birth, but we enrich it to a broader prospect, containing channel intensity offset (denoted in \textbf{inner offset}) and spatial offset (denoted in \textbf{outer offset}), respectively.
+The \textit{inner offset} is designed to mitigate chromatic distortions, such as the mentioned \textit{inter-} or \textit{intra-pattern} difficulties, while the \textit{outer offset} incorporates the geometric rectifications such as \cite{RARE,ASTER,MORAN,ESIR,ScRN}.
+Note that it is the first to focus on the \textit{inner offset} of scene text, as the proposed SPIN mitigates chromatic distortions for a clearer shape of object. { Specifically, it consists of two components: the \textit{Structure Preserving Network (SPN)} and the \textit{Auxiliary Inner-offset Network (AIN)}.
+SPN is responsible for alleviating the irregularities caused by \textit{inter-pattern} problems.
+And AIN is an accessory network to distinguish the irregularities aroused by \textit{intra-pattern} problems. } These two components can complement each other.
+The rectified images will thus become visually clearer for deep networks in intrinsic shape of texts and then easier to recognize.
+Moreover, we explore the integration of both the inner and outer offsets by absorbing geometric rectification (\ie TPS \cite{ASTER,wrong}) into SPIN.
+Experiments verify that, the unified inner and outer offsets in a single transformation module will assist each other leading to even better recognition.
+The contributions can be summarized as: